hecatechin1/mx6doc/11-vbox.md

 ## Apply for the Free NBdomain

-NBdomain can bind to any address, and it is a universal electronic passport on the blockchain.
-It can work as a stable identity for login, transaction, transfer, and create a short web link for the blockchain's content.

-For example, you use NBdomain in the transactions, but you need to change the wallet payment collector address; you needn’t notify the traders one by one.
-Just change the address to which the NBdomain is bound or change the registered address on other third parties.
+NBdomain is a blockchain domain name and a global ID.
+More info of NBdomain can be found at https://nbdomain.com and https://medium.com/@nbdomain .

 ![](images/11-02.png)

 Apply for NBdomain:

-- Vbox users can apply for the NBdomain for free once.
-Verify the phone number to get the free NBdomain.
+- Vbox users can apply for the NBdomain for free with a phone number.
-- You can click Bind to NBdomain on the registration success page or apply it on the top of Vbox > Me.
+- You can click **Bind to NBdomain** on the registration success page or apply it on the from Vbox > Me.
-  Note: One Vbox Cloud account can apply for the free NBdomain only once.
-But one Vbox account can have multiple Vbox IDs.

 ## Bind NBdomain & Personalize NBdomain

-One Vbox ID can bind multiple NBdomains, and you can specify one of them as the external card in Vbox.
+One Vbox ID can bind multiple NBdomains, and you can choose one of them to use as the identity name.
 To manage it, you can open ME > Bind to an NBdomain to view and customize.
-Modifying the bound NBdomain will affect the external display card.

 ![](images/11-03.png)

-The free NBdomain is a string of characters.
-If you want to apply for more custom NBdomains, click Apply for more custom super domains on Bind to an NBdoamin.
+The free NBdomain is a string of numbers.
+If you want to apply for personalized NBdomains, click **Apply for more super domains** on [Bind to an NBdoamin] page.
 You can also log in to https://app.nbdomain.com/ to register.

 ![](images/11-04.png)

 Search the domain you want to register, and if it is not already registered, you can apply for it.

 Note: The newly purchased domain name will be bound to the wallet address you use for payment.
-If you want to modify it, you can execute Transfer in the NBdomain personal backend after the successful registration.
+If you want to modify it, you can use the **Transfer** command in the NBdomain manage page after the successful registration.

 ## Change NBdomain Avatar

-Vbox ID cannot customize the avatar, but it can bind to an NBdomain, then customize the NBdomain avatar and display it in the external display card.
+You can set a Avatar of a NBdomain and It will be used as the avatar of your Vbox ID.

 ![](images/11-05.png)

 Open ME, then click the domain to customize the avatar.

-Note: This operation affects NBdomain storing information in the blockchain and requires a little miner fee.
-It will be deducted directly from the current account after clicking on the confirmation.
+Note: This operation will storing information on the blockchain and requires a little miner fee.
+It will be deducted directly from the current account after confirmation.
 The insufficient balance will cause the modification to fail.

 ## Manage Digital Assets